utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ### Verifying a domain later

+Optionally, you can verify a domain later if you didn't verify the domain when you added it.

 To verify a domain you've already added, do the following:

 1. Open Postman and select **Team > Team Settings** in the Postman header.
 Select **Authentication** in the left sidebar.